 - The Chains of Commanding: It's subtle, but alternate timeline Picard has just a few deeper wrinkles that he does normally, showing the stress of being a warship captain in such a long war.

 - Critical Staffing Shortage: Riker points out that if the Enterprise-C goes back, Lt.
 Castillo will have "limited support from Ops, no Tactical support, reduced staff in Engineering..." before Castillo cuts him off.

 - Defiant to the End: Picard, given the offer to surrender to the Klingons, spits out a "Facing the Bullets" One-Liner, vaults over the Tactical rail to man Riker's empty station, and continues attempting to fire the phasers as the bridge catches fire around him.

-- Dying Moment of Awesome: The Enterprise-C is destroyed in defense of a Klingon colony, which at that time isn't even an ally of the Federation and so had no formal obligation to help in the first place, and in doing so proves that valor and integrity are core parts of Federation ideals to the Klingons that they and The Federation move to become True Companions, preventing a war that would have lasted 22 years and saving 40 billion lives.
+- Dying Moment of Awesome: The Enterprise-C is destroyed in defense of a Klingon colony, despite the Federation and the Klingon Empire being hostile to one another at the time.
+In doing so they prove to the Klingons that valor and integrity are core parts of The Federation's ideals, leading the two governments to reconcile and become True Companions, preventing a war that would have lasted 22 years and saving 40 billion lives.
 Never forget the name Enterprise indeed.

 - Dynamic Akimbo: Picard puts his hands on his hips on the Bridge.
 Perhaps he got the habit from Captain Janeway in this timeline?

 - Expendable Alternate Universe: Discussed.Guinan: I can't explain it to myself so I can't explain it to you.
 I only know that I'm right.